 Unfortunately, not only is there a strong correlation between bipolar disorder and substance abuse, but it continues to get stronger almost by the day.

-Many people who suffer from bipolar disorder either don’t know how to handle their condition properly or are too embarrassed to get the proper help they need.
+Many people with bipolar disorder either don’t know how to handle their condition properly or are too embarrassed to get the proper help they need.
 More often than not, they will turn to drugs or alcohol to numb the pain associated with their condition and self-medicate.

-For people suffering from bipolar disorder and substance abuse, using drugs or alcohol may make them feel better or more “normal” for a short period of time.
-While these drugs and alcohol might seem like an effective fix, it is only a temporary pacifier.
-In the long run, it can actually lead to more issues.
-Not only can it lead to addiction, but it can also ultimately result in bipolar disorder becoming more extreme due to the chemical changes that happen in the brain as a result of addiction.
+For people suffering from bipolar disorder and substance abuse, using drugs or alcohol may make them feel “normal” for a short period of time.
+While drugs and alcohol might seem like an effective fix, it is only a temporary pacifier.
+In the long run, substance use can actually lead to more issues.
+Bipolar disorder and substance use together can also ultimately result in symptoms of bipolar disorder becoming more extreme due to the chemical changes that happen in the brain as a result of addiction.

-On the opposite side of that, studies have shown that someone can develop bipolar disorder as a result of prolonged substance abuse.
-This can occur as a result of the drugs and alcohol changing the chemical makeup of the brain.
+Studies have shown that someone can develop bipolar disorder as a result of prolonged substance abuse.
+This can occur as a result of drug and alcohol use changing the chemical makeup of the brain.
 The bipolar disorder might have previously been dormant, and as a result of substance abuse, the symptoms of that can come to the surface.
 Women with co-occurring bipolar and substance use disorder involving alcohol abuse often require professional treatment.

-What Are the Treatment Options for Bipolar Disorder and Addiction?
+What Are the Treatment Options for Bipolar Disorder and Substance Abuse?

-If you are suffering from both bipolar disorder and addiction dual diagnosis, the first step is to address the substance abuse issue with detox.
-Before you can address either the bipolar disorder or the addiction, you have to rid your body of all the harmful substances that have to lead you to this point.
+If you are suffering from a bipolar disorder and addiction dual diagnosis, the first step is to address the substance abuse issue with detox.
+Before you can address either bipolar disorder and substance use disorder, you have to rid your body of all the harmful substances that have caused you to get to this point.

-Depending on the addiction’s severity, detox can take anywhere from a few days to a few weeks to complete.
-Due to the way that the body reacts to the detox process, it must be done under constant medical supervision.
-This can be done at a hospital or a dedicated detox facility.
-You can also attend a treatment facility that also offers detox services such as New Directions for Women.
+Depending on the severity of drug or alcohol abuse, detox can take anywhere from a few days to a few weeks to complete.
+Due to how the body reacts to the detox process, the detoxification process must be done under constant medical supervision.
+Detoxification typically takes place at a hospital or a dedicated detox facility.
+You can also attend a treatment facility that also offers detox services and dual diagnosis treatment such as New Directions for Women.

-Once detox treatment has been completed, then it is time to address not only the addiction but the bipolar disorder as well.
-Depending on your recommended treatment plan, you might be prescribed a medication to address the bipolar disorder issue.
-Medications for bipolar disorder can calm mood shifts and bring equilibrium to a person’s life.
+After a successful detox treament, it is time to address both the bipolar and substance use disorder.
+Depending on your recommended treatment plan, you might begin medication to help address mood swings and other issues with mental illness.
+Medications for bipolar disorder can calm mood swings and bring equilibrium to a person’s life.

-For those who either don’t feel comfortable or are deemed to be at risk by taking medication, another popular treatment method for addressing addiction and bipolar disorder is cognitive behavioral therapy.
-CBT addresses the thoughts and feelings that people with these conditions face.
+For those who either feel uncomfortable or are deemed to be at risk by taking medication, cognitive behavioral therapy is another popular treatment method for addressing addiction and bipolar disorder.
+Cognitive behavioral therapy (CBT) addresses the thoughts and feelings that people with these conditions face.
 By examining the thoughts and feelings that lead to manic and depressive behaviors, addicted people with bipolar disorder can better understand their actions.

 What About Treatment During Pregnancy?

 There is a special treatment option available for pregnant women with a substance use disorder.
 This treatment is based on keeping the baby as safe as possible.
-Otherwise, treatment for men and women are mostly the same.
+Otherwise, treatment for men and women is mostly the same.

-When addressing treatment for bipolar disorder during pregnancy, doctors tend to prescribe lithium as well as other antidepressants due to their track record when it comes to protecting the baby.
+When addressing treatment for bipolar disorder and addiction during pregnancy, doctors tend to prescribe lithium and other antidepressants due to their track record when it comes to protecting the baby.

 In general, though, doctors and treatment professionals will try to limit the number of medications a developing baby is exposed to during pregnancy.
 As a result, for those women who are pregnant and in treatment, their treatment will focus more on the mental and behavioral side of things such as CBT and other types of alternative treatment like:

-Do You Suffer From Drug Addiction and Bipolar Disorder?
+Do You Suffer From Bipolar Disorder and Substance Abuse?

-Like with many other aspects of life, women experience co-occurring issues, such as bipolar disorder and substance abuse differently than men do.
-Women’s hormones and chemical makeup of their brain can result in the way they react to bipolar disorder being different than men.
+Like many other aspects of life, women experience co-occurring issues, such as bipolar disorder and substance use disorders, differently from men.
+Women’s hormones and the chemical makeup of their brain can result in the way they react to bipolar disorder being different than men.